 What is Material Handling

-Materials handling is accomplished through a combination of human labor, semi-automated processes, and automated equipment.
+Material handling is accomplished through a combination of human labor, semi-automated processes, and automated equipment.
 These combine to support logistics and keep the supply chain operating.
-Material handling can help with lots of parts of the business cycle:
+Material handling can help with many different parts of the business cycle:

-Forecasting – preparing for highs and lows in supply and demand
+Forecasting – planning and being prepared for highs and lows in the supply and demand

-Resource allocation – putting your materials in the right places
+Resource allocation– ensuring that your materials are in the right places

 Production planning – scheduling and implementation of customer orders